developerforce/Force.com-Toolkit-for-Facebook/README.md

 * There is a new custom object to associate the Facebook access token with a session cookie.
-* TODO - The toolkit uses the new native JSON implementation.
+* The toolkit uses the new native JSON implementation.

 Instructions
 ============